 (a) Base Salary.
 Executive's annual base salary ("Base Salary") will be \$300,000 in U.S Dollars, less payroll deductions and all required withholdings, payable in accordance with the Company's normal payroll practices in effect from time to time.
-The Board or a committee of the Board shall review Executive's Base Salary periodically and any adjustments to Executive's Base Salary, if any, will be made solely at the discretion of the Board or a committee of the Board.
+The Board or a committee of the Board shall review Executive's Base Salary periodically and any adjustments to Executive's Base Salary, if any, will be made solely at the discretion of the Board or a committee of the Board or a committee of the Board.